storopoli/flakes/README.md

 - VPN support with [`wireguard`](https://www.wireguard.com/)
 - Keyboard customizations with [`keyd`](https://github.com/rvaiya/keyd):
   Caps Lock as Escape (if tapped) and Control (if held).
+- Easy and automated disk partitioning with [`disko`](https://github.com/nix-community/disko).

 ### How to Install

+As root:

 1. Prepare a
    [64-bit NixOS 23.11 minimal iso image](https://channels.nixos.org/nixos-23.11/latest-nixos-minimal-x86_64-linux.iso)